 __init__.py

-protocol.py # MainWindowProtocol (dependency injection)
+protocol.py # MainWindowProtocol (TYPE_CHECKING-typed)

-main_window.py # AILocalStackControl — master QMainWindow
+main_window.py # AILocalStackControl — master QMainWindow + sidebar

 dialogs/